Music of Japan: Min'yō folk music

-Recently a guild-based system known as the iemoto system has been applied to some forms of min'yō.
+Recently a guild-based system known as the iemoto system has been in effect in some forms of min'yō.
 This system originally developed for transmitting classical genres such as nagauta, shakuhachi, or koto music, but since it proved profitable to teachers and was supported by students who wished to obtain certificates of proficiency.
 It continues to spread to genres such as min'yō, Tsugaru-jamisen and other forms of music that were traditionally transmitted more informally.
 Today some min'yō are passed on in such pseudo-family organizations and long apprenticeships are common.

 Okinawan folk music

 Umui, religious songs, shima uta, dance songs, and, especially kachāshī, lively celebratory music, were all popular on the island.
 Okinawan folk music differs from mainland Japanese folk music in several ways.

 Okinawan folk music is often accompanied by the sanshin, whereas in mainland Japan the shamisen accompanies instead.
 Other Okinawan instruments include the sanba (which produce a clicking sound similar to that of castanets), taiko and a sharp finger whistle called yubi-bue (指笛).

 A pentatonic scale is often used in min'yō from the main islands of Japan.
 In this pentatonic scale the subdominant and leading tone (scale degrees 4 and 7 of the Western major scale) are omitted, resulting in a musical scale with no half steps between each note.
 (Do, Re, Mi, Sol, La in solfeggio, or scale degrees 1, 2, 3, 5, and 6).
 Okinawan min'yō, however, uses scales that include the half-steps omitted in the aforementioned pentatonic scale, when analyzed in the Western discipline of music.
 In fact, the most common scale used in Okinawan min'yō includes scale degrees 1, 2, 3, 4, 5, 6, and 7.